 The process of preparing to teach second grade involves many hours of education and experience, often gained through the course of an undergraduate degree program.
 Prospective teachers learn how to engage their students and run their classrooms effectively.
 A second grade teacher is expected to make the classroom and learning environment fun and engaging while facilitating a student's academic and social growth.

-Aspiring second grade teachers usually need to earn a bachelor's degree and a teaching license or certificate before becoming full-time teachers.
-Student teaching experience is often included as a requirement of degree programs.
-Developing lesson plans and formulating student progress reports are among the major parts of a second grade teacher's job.
+Aspiring second grade teachers usually need to earn a bachelor's degree and a teaching license or certificate before they can be offered jobs as full-time teachers.
+Student teaching experience is often included as a degree requirement.
+Developing lesson plans and formulating student progress reports are among the major skills expected of a second grade teacher.